 I want to volunteer, but I never know my schedule in advance.
 Can I just show up?

-Unfortunately we cannot accommodate walk-up volunteers.
-All ACFB volunteer shifts have a maximum capacity due to space and resource limitations.
+Unfortunately, we cannot accommodate walk-up volunteers.
+All Food Bank volunteer shifts have a maximum capacity due to space and resource limitations.
 It is our goal to provide the best possible experience for each of our volunteers, so it is important for us to know in advance when you are coming in order to provide the supplies and supervision to get the job done.

 Can children participate?

 Yes!
-We love for your family, school or youth group to join us.
+We love your family, school or youth group to join us.
 Volunteering is a great way to teach children about service and spend some quality time with them.
+Volunteers must be at least 8 years old to work in the Product Rescue Center and Community Gardens projects, at least 16 years old to work in the Kids in Need project, and at least 18 to work in any of Food Bank's other volunteer opportunities.
 All children and youth under the age of 18 must be accompanied by an adult.
+Please email firstname.lastname@example.org if you have any questions.

 Does there need to be chaperones for the children?